Gaza war will go on for months, Israel's military chief says | Law-Order

 Gaza war will go on for months, Israel's military chief says

+Israel's war on Hamas in Gaza will likely go on for many months, the country's military chief said on Tuesday.
+"The war will go on for many months and we will employ different methods to maintain our achievements for a long time," Chief of the General Staff Herzi Halevi told reporters in a televised statement on the Gaza border.

-Israel's war on Hamas in Gaza will likely go on for many months, the country's military chief Herzi Halevi said on Tuesday.
+Israel's war on Hamas in Gaza will likely go on for many months, the country's military chief said on Tuesday.

-"There are no short cuts in dismantling a terrorist organization," Halevi told reporters in a televised statement on the Gaza border.
-"We will reach Hamas' leadership," he added.
+"The war will go on for many months and we will employ different methods to maintain our achievements for a long time," Chief of the General Staff Herzi Halevi told reporters in a televised statement on the Gaza border.
+"There are no magic solutions, there are no short cuts in dismantling a terrorist organization, only determined and persistent fighting," said Halevi.
+"We will reach Hamas' leadership too, whether it takes a week or if it takes months."

+Israel vowed to annihilate Hamas after its fighters burst into Israel on Oct.
+7, killing 1,200 people and taking 240 hostages.
+Its air, sea and ground offensive in Gaza has since killed nearly 21,000 Palestinians, according to authorities.
+"We said from its first moments that this would be a long war because it was right to set far-reaching goals and we will reach far, that's why the duration will be long."
+The duration, Halevi said, will allow the military to adapt its methods.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)